thomhurst/ReadableTimeSpan/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/976b0c6b323b43ef94334f503af9b737)](https://www.codacy.com/app/thomhurst/ReadableTimeSpan?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=thomhurst/ReadableTimeSpan&amp;utm_campaign=Badge_Grade)

 ### Why?
-Sometimes we want to define TimeSpans in our appsettings.json (or other configuration) files - And that requires stringified TimeSpans.
+Sometimes we want to define `TimeSpan`s in our `appsettings.json` (or other configuration) files - And that requires stringified TimeSpans.
 The problem is, they look something like this: `00:01:00` Does that mean 1 hour?
 1 minute?
 1 second?
 Even if you know, it can be very easy to accidentally set the wrong value.
-So this let's you write TimeSpans in human readable language, and it'll do the conversion for you!
+So this let's you write `TimeSpan`s in human readable language, and it'll do the conversion for you!

-So I can instead write: `1 second` or `1s`
+So I can instead write: `1 minute or `1m`

 ### How can I write them?
 The syntax is: `{number}{optional space}{unit}`